mubassirjahan/mubassirjahan/README.md

 ### Hi there 👋
-        I'm Mubassir Jahan
+        I'm Mubassir Jahan.
-        I love to learn new things and implement them on real-life scenarios
+		    I am a Computer Science Graduate from NSU.
+I am an Aspiring Software Engineer as well as an AI Researcher.During my free time, I like to spend time with my family, play video games, and love to click natural scenic view photographs.
+I love to learn new things and implement them in real-life scenarios

         - 📫 How to reach me: ... by Email: jmubassir@gmail.com